 Similar to opioids, there has been a rise in benzodiazepine overprescribing, misuse, and addiction during the last three decades, she says.
 Where rates of opioid overprescribing have plateaued or gone down a little bit since 2012, the rate for benzodiazepine overprescribing has continued to climb.
 Though Lembke says we're already at a point where benzodiazepine over-prescription could be considered an epidemic, she said she is skeptical it will be recognized for what it is—a hidden crisis—because of what she called a crude outcome measure: Death.

-"The reason everyone is noticing opioids is because people are dying," she says.
+"The reason everyone is noticing opioids is because people are dying," she says (Lembke has served as an expert witness in litigation against drug manufacturers).
 "Opioids have this unique property where they suppress respiration and heart rate, and people collapse or become unconscious and stop breathing."
 While we as a country fear opioids as the prescription drugs we're most likely to get addicted to, this doesn't mean benzodiazepines can't lead to death: When mixed with opioids or alcohol, they can raise the lethal risk by exacerbating respiratory and heart rate suppression.

 In fact, opioids are involved in an estimated 75 percent of overdose deaths involving benzodiazepines.
 And even though people don't typically die from daily consumption of benzos on their own, Lembke says being addicted to them could be a major hit to a person's quality of life.
 There are plenty of negative consequences including cognitive decline, depression, restlessness, agitation, seizure-like symptoms and increased fall risks.